-KEF has a small office staffed by four hard-working employees and a Board of Directors that is supportive beyond all means.
+KEF has a small office staffed by three hard-working employees and a Board of Directors that is supportive beyond all means.
 Each of KEF’s staff members has a unique role in achieving our mission of helping our people achieve their potential through education.

 Interested In Serving on the KEF Board?

 If you are interested in serving on the KEF Board of Directors, we would be delighted to hear from you.
 Feel free to call or e-mail us at firstname.lastname@example.org if you have any questions concerning time commitment, programs, or committees.